From Clubs to Wine Bars, Hipster Dives, and Cabarets

 - Aux Folies (8, rue de Belleville): Attracting a mixed crowd, this bar-- featuring somewhat garish, fluorescently lit interiors-- is much loved by Belleville residents, so much so that it has featured in four films.
 Food is not served here, but the beer is always on tap, and inexpensive.
 The large outside terrace is always full, especially on evenings and weekends.

 - La Java (105 rue Faubourg du Temple): Visit the spot where Edith Piaf made her debut and enjoy an eclectic mix of sounds.

 - Okubi (219 Rue Saint-Maur): Primarily a lesbian bar, Okubi is one of Belleville's best new spots and attracts a mixed crowd.

 The exclusive Champs-Élysées is probably best avoided if you're looking for more locally dyed-in-the-wool nightlife.
 Its famed club scene often comprises tourists who haven't made it past the Eiffel Tower and straight-out-of-school suburbanites in search of the big city experience.
 Dedicated clubbers will find some good choices for dancing and all-night partying in the area, though, so if you're keen, dress Parisian-chic to get past the doormen—and expect some sobering cover charges.

 - Le Regine (49, rue de Ponthieu): Created by a key figure of the Paris nightlife scene, Regine's club has revamped itself from disco to electro, inviting top international DJs, and a Thursday night party where guys get in for free if they dress like women.

 Montmartre and Pigalle

 Branded Paris' seedy sex center, Pigalle is nevertheless no match for the sleaze of counterparts in Amsterdam or Antwerp.
 With attractions like the Moulin Rouge and several cool bars and late-night clubs, tourists and Parisians alike flock here.
-Meanwhile, the upper heights of arty Montmartre offer a less gritty, but sometimes also slightly caricatural, ambience.
+Meanwhile, the upper heights of arty Montmartre offer a less gritty, but sometimes also slightly caricatural, ambiance.